 WTCA broadcasts simultaneously on FM 106.1 and AM 1050 in Plymouth, Indiana.
 The radio station delivers quality content to listeners in Marshall County and surrounding areas.
 We’ve been continuously broadcasting from Plymouth for nearly six decades.
 WTCA is your Hometown Radio Station!

 WTCA is dedicated to bringing the best local news, local sports, community information, and music to our listeners.
-WTCA is a family-owned radio station with a dedicated staff.

 WTCA is your source for local news!
 Our local news coverage is comprehensive and extensive.
 We cover a wide variety of local topics impacting you.
 You can listen to our local news broadcast throughout the morning, at noon, and during your drive home.
 For the best local news coverage, visit our Facebook page, which links to the news articles here on our website.

 WTCA has a number of public interest programs throughout the week.
 During the weekdays, make sure you tune into the popular “What’s Your Opinion?” show, to get the latest news and happenings around Marshall County.
 This live call-in show has been a mainstay of Plymouth’s broadcasting history for decades.

 WTCA plays a mix of classic and contemporary music.
 We play an upbeat variety of the best music that appeals to a wide audience.